DustinDiazLopez/validator-utility/README.md

 const validator = require('validator-utility');
 // NOTE: if the following depths are exceeded:
 //  (1) objects will be truncated, and
-//  (2) arrays will not be processed (i.e., an empty array will be returned). validator.configure(
+//  (2) arrays will not be processed (i.e., an empty array will be returned -- unless `truncateArray` is set to true). validator.config({
-  100, // max deep depth (can be Infinity - default) 100, // max array depth (can be Infinity - default) true, // supress warrning about truncated object or unprocessed arrays (false - default) ['/'], // values to NOT escape (can be an empty array - default) ); // .configure(...) is optional
+  maxDeepDepth: 100,        // max deep depth (can be Infinity - default)
+  maxArrayDepth: 100,       // max array depth (can be Infinity - default)
+  suppressWarnings: false,  // supress warrning about truncated object or unprocessed arrays (false - default)
+  ignore: [ '/' ],          // values to NOT escape (can be an empty array - default)
+  truncateArray: false,     // if true process array but if maxArrayDepth is exceeded truncate (if set to false the array WILL NOT be processed - default)
+});

 // ...